Hawk Watch –

 We received enough positive responses to try to put Hawk Watch on the calendar.
 We will be working with the troop leaders and Wildlife Research Institute to set the dates.

-www.wildlife-research.org, holds Hawk Watch in Ramona near Mt.
+Here is some back ground info: Dave Bittner is the Executive Director and Senior Biologist.
+He goes all over the country with wildlife projects, tracking eagles, bighorn sheep, etc. Wildlife Research Institute, www.wildlife-research.org, holds Hawk Watch in Ramona near Mt.
 Woodson on Saturdays in Jan & Feb, starting at 8:30am.
 They have both wintering and resident raptors living in the Ramona grasslands.
 We’ll see raptors such as the Golden Eagle, the wintering Ferruginous Hawk, the Red-tailed Hawk, Prairie Falcon and the Red-shouldered Hawk.
 Nineteen (19) species of raptors alone have been recorded at this Raptor hot spot!
 They also have burrowing owls, buffalo and other very cool stuff.

 We’ll observe the wild raptors and learn the life histories of these hawks and eagles and the significance of the Ramona Grassland ecosystem to the raptors’ survival from WRI Biologists.
 There will be demonstrations of hawk banding and tracking eagles with transmitters.
 This free, educational program is open to the public and rewarding for all ages.